dwihdyn/ds-exploration/discovery-notes.md

 =====

 - find a problem, and think of how to solve it using data science.
 NOT forcing a problem that the solution is using data science
+- its COMPLETELY fine if the solution doesnt requires data science. some solution are way simpler to solve & not needed ot tough solution